How to Moisturise Dry Hair

 - Glycerin attracts moisture while preventing water loss

-- Cetearyl Alcohol a natural fat that conditions hair
+- Cetearyl Alcohol is a natural fat that conditions hair

-- Avocado, a powerhouse ingredient containing vitamins A, D and E to restore health and shine to the hair
+- Avocado is a powerhouse ingredient containing vitamins A, D and E to restore health and shine to the hair

 - Olive Leaf moisturises and softens hair